antoncoding/blog/README.md

 - No need of commiting to Github for posting anything to your website.
 - Posts made on Notion are automaticaly updated on your site.

-**📄 Use as a page as resume**

-- Useful for generating full page sites using Notion.
-- Can be used for Resume, Portfolios etc.

-**👀 SEO friendly**

-- Dynamically generates OG IMAGEs (thumbnails!) for posts. ([og-image-korean](https://github.com/morethanmin/og-image-korean)).
-- Dynamically creates sitemap for posts.

 **🤖 Customisable and Supports various plugin through CONFIG**

 - Your profile information can be updated through Config. (`site.config.js`)